Clumping or Grouping

 - To avoid monotony of 4 identical cannons, I rotated each slightly

-differently, and added the people near the closest cannon to give it a
+differently (tip 1), and added the people near the closest cannon to

 little something different to offer (tip 10).